AuthorOfTheSurf/KobraScript/README.md

          Kitchen.addOrder(item, quantity)                           Kitchen.addOrder(item, quantity);
        end                                                      };

-Similar to Javascript, anonymous self-calling functions are in KobraScript, written as `anon`.
-One never has to worry about the oddly-placed call and whether it's there or not.
-If you find you do not need to self-call, just switch back to `fn`.
+Similar to Javascript, anonymous self-calling functions are in KobraScript.
+These are typically used to create a private scope.
+In KobraScript, a closure literal may be constructed with `close`, followed by the inteded arguments as parameters enclosed in curly braces.
+One never has to worry about whether ones functions are being invoked on the fly. _Closed to the world, KobraScript may evaluate._

-    anon:                                                   (function() {
+    close{}:                                                (function() {
       $ x = 10                                                  var x = 10;
       say x                                                     console.log(x);
     end                                                     }());

     $ x = [1, 2, 3]                                         var x = [1, 2, 3];
-    anon(x):                                                (function(x) {
+    close{x}:                                               (function(x) {
       print "I am " + x[1] + " good"                            console.log("I am " + x[1] + " good");
     end                                                     }(x));